Brightify/Cuckoo/README.md

 Input files can be also specified directly in `Run script` in `Input Files` form.

-To download generator from GitHub instead of building it if it's not present, use the `--download [version]` option as the first argument (i.e. `run --download generate ...` or `run --download 0.12 generate ...` if you need a specific version).
-If you're having issues with rather long build time (especially in CI), this might be the way to fix it.

 Notes: All paths in the Run script must be absolute.
 Variable `PROJECT_DIR` automatically points to your project directory.
 Keep in mind to include paths to inherited Classes and Protocols for mocking/stubbing parent and grandparents.